MidnattLantern/hidoc/README.md

 404:
 ---
 - If a link to a non-existing project, the message "this project does not exist" will appear.
-- If inside an invalid page, a 404 message appears (screenshot of /sauce demonstration).
+- If inside an invalid page, a 404 message appears.

 Navigation bar options:
 ---